nirajrajgor/email-templates/README.md

-# Email Templates
+# Free Email Templates!

-This project provides modern and minimalist email templates built with HTML and CSS.
-The templates are designed for sending emails, specifically focusing on a purchase confirmation email.
+Unlock a collection of free, professional, and responsive HTML email templates perfect for any business need!
+Download now to elevate your email game effortlessly.

 ## Setup Instructions